 Snell's point is where the derivatives of T1 and T2 have the same magnitude.

-Graphlet 4 displays exploration of the hypothetical variation space in accordance with (10).
-The value displayed in the slider knob is the position of the refraction point in the variation space.
+Graphlet 5 displays exploration of the hypothetical variation space in accordance with (13).
+The value displayed in the slider knob is the position of the refraction point Sh in the variation space.
+We can think of T1 and T2 as functions of the position of point Sh

-In the righthand sub-panel: the curve labeled T1 represents the duration for the light to move from the point of emission to the refraction point, the curve labeled T2 represents the duration for the light to move from the refraction point to the point of reception.
+In the righthand sub-panel: the graph labeled T1 represents the duration for the light to move from the point of emission to the refraction point, the graph labeled T2 represents the duration for the light to move from the refraction point to the point of reception.

 This brings us to Fermat's stationary time.
-Here 'stationary' refers to the point in variation space where the derivative of (T1 + T2) is zero.
+'Stationary' as in: you are looking for the point in variation space where the derivative of (T1 + T2) is zero.

 Discussion